juharris/code-reviewer/README.md

 # * add_tags (list of strings): Tags (AKA labels) to add to the pull request.
 # * comment (string): A comment to post on the PR or a line in a diff depending on how the rule matches.
 If `diff_pattern` is set, then the comment will be on lines that match `diff_pattern`.
 # * new_title (string): A new title to set on the pull request.
 Use "{TITLE}" as a placeholder for the current title.
+# * requeue (list of checks): A list of checks to run for the output of policy evaluations (build checks).
+The policy where all checks match will be requeued.
 # * require (string): The ID of someone to require.
 # * vote (int): The vote to give if the rule matches.

+# Requeuing
+# Use a list of checks to specify the policy evaluation (build check) to requeue.
+# See the example below for more details.

 # Voting
 # Use a number or a string (case is ignored) if you want to vote when the checks match.